ds-civic-data/sd-pdx-sea/White_Paper.md

     ## Multiple R-squared:  0.8881, Adjusted R-squared:  0.8601
     ## F-statistic: 31.74 on 4 and 16 DF,  p-value: 1.994e-07

-As we can see from above our models do get relatively good fits and our analysis supports the idea that in the portland area the most significant factors that correlate to the gini coefficient are the natural log of agi and number of people migrating and the multnomah vairables.
-That said, average and median house also seem to be significant at a 95% level.
-We additionally see that the models that include woth agi of migration and number of people migrating have similar R squared values and coefficients.
-They both seem to have a small but negative relationship with the gini coefficient.
+As we can see from above our models achieve relatively good fits and our analysis supports the idea that in the Portland area the most significant factors that correlate to the gini coefficient are the natural log of agi, the number of people migrating, and the multnomah vairables.
+That said, average and median house price are also significant at a 95% level.
+In addition the models that include both agi of migration and number of people migrating have similar R squared values and coefficients.
+They both have a small but negative relationship with the gini coefficient.

 Next we modelled median and average housing prices as a function of both agi and n.
 The models have median and average housing costs as the dependent variables and the natural log of the gini coefficient, housing price changes, and agi or n as the independent variables.
-We also included independent variables median age and multnomah to correct for their effects.
+We also included median age and multnomah as independent variables to correct for their effects.
 First let's observe the models for median house prices.

 ``` r
 hmod0_sum